MirasCarlo934/ReciMe-Coding-Challenge/README.md

 ### #2: API Design
 The API is designed to be RESTful, with the following endpoints:
-- `GET /recipes`: Retrieve all recipes, with optional query parameters for filtering
+- `GET /recipes`: Retrieve recipes, with pagination capability and optional query parameters for filtering
 - `GET /recipes/{id}`: Retrieve a specific recipe by its unique ID
 - `POST /recipes`: Create a new recipe
 - `PUT /recipes/{id}`: Update an existing recipe by its unique ID